rialarifin/information/README.md

 ## Working papers
 •	“Solar radiation prediction based on the images of satellite and sky camera for the energy management of electric vehicles”.
 (Revision)

 •	“Solar energy estimation in tropical Environments: A novel framework for integrating satellite and sky imager data”.
-(Under review)
+(Revision)

 •	“Deep learning for visual animal monitoring (Detection, Tracking, Pose Estimation, and Behavior Classification): A comprehensive review”.
+(Revision)

 •	“Assessment of hydrocyclone inlet direction on particle separation using CFD and field validation”.